vonongit/TechHealth-CDK-Migration/IMPLEMENTATION.md

 ## Final Thoughts

-This project showed me that the AWS CDK has many benefits compared to Terraform...
+This project further showed me that the AWS CDK has many benefits that make writting code more effecient before deploying code.

 **Portfolio Value:**
 This implementation demonstrates: